 Design by LOCAL Brooklyn (now Lenzlinger Architecture).
 Photo by Ben Rahn, A-Frame Studio

-Thinking of combining two (or more) apartments to create your New York City dream dwelling with the space you need?
-It may seem like a good solution—especially if you’ve outgrown your apartment and your neighbors are selling theirs.
+Thinking of combining two apartments to create your New York City dream dwelling that offers the space you need?
+This may seem like a good solution for buyers and current owners—especially if you’ve outgrown your apartment and are unable to find anything more suitable.

-More often than not, buyers resort to combining units after they’ve searched unsuccessfully for a larger apartment.
-Adam Meshberg, founder of the architectural and interior design firm Meshberg Group, says he has done lots of vertical and horizontal combinations (mostly the latter) for clients who simply gave up on ever finding a three- or four-bedroom apartment that suited their needs or budget.
+It's true: More often than not, buyers resort to combining units after they’ve searched unsuccessfully for a larger apartment.
+Adam Meshberg, founder of architecture and interior design firm Meshberg Group, says he has done numerous vertical and horizontal combinations (mostly the latter) for clients who simply gave up on ever finding a three- or four-bedroom apartment that suited their needs or budget.

 “There just isn’t the inventory, even in newer developments,” he says.

-Doing a combination, however, is not for the faint of heart—you're in for a long journey.
-Boards (especially in co-ops) can be very strict about what work they will allow, so you’ll need to do your due diligence before closing.
-And once you present plans to a co-op board for approval, that does not mean you are instantly approved.
+Doing a combination, however, is not for the faint of heart—you're in for a long, bumpy journey.
+Boards (especially in co-ops) can be strict about what work they will allow, so you’ll need to do your due diligence before closing.
+And once you present plans to a co-op board, that does not mean you are instantly approved.

 Another warning: You could end up with an awkward layout.
 Some apartments align beautifully, others not so much, so involving an architect early on is imperative in terms of knowing what that combination will look like and what it will cost.

-Brick Underground spoke to brokers, architects, mortgage experts, and real estate attorneys to glean the ins and outs of combining apartments in New York City—and how the process differs in a co-op vs. a condo.
+Brick Underground spoke to brokers, architects, mortgage experts, and real estate attorneys to glean the best practices for combining apartments in NYC—and how the process differs in a co-op vs. a condo

-Combining two units can be better than buying one large one
+How is combining two units better than buying one large one?

 Some sellers package two units as a combination opportunity, which may allow you to get into a desirable building that doesn’t otherwise have big-enough spaces.

-Purchasing two units and combining them often means a discount on the price in recognition that the buyer will have to file plans, obtain board approval, and carry the apartment for several months while the combination takes place, says Nadia Bartolucci of Douglas Elliman.
+Purchasing two units and combining them often means a discount on the price in recognition that the buyer will have to file plans, obtain board approval, and carry the apartment for several months while the combination takes place, says Nadia Bartolucci, a broker at Douglas Elliman.

 What’s more, you can end up with more space and/or the ability to configure a unique layout that could be more desirable.

-“We’ve been working on a lot of combinations horizontally and vertically because often buying two apartments is more economical than buying a larger apartment—depending on the monthly maintenance cost of course,” says Yaiza Armbruster, founder of design firm Armbruster Atelier.
+“We’ve been working on a lot of apartment combinations, both horizontally and vertically, because buying two apartments and combining them is often more economical than buying a larger apartment,” says Yaiza Armbruster, founder of architecture and interior design firm Atelier Armbruster.

-The benefits of buying a second apartment in a building you already own
+What are some benefits of buying a second apartment in a building you already own?

-You may not even be thinking about it until your neighbor knocks on your door—Barrett says any smart seller would do just that.
+You may not even be thinking about it until your neighbor knocks on your door to see if you’re interested in buying—Barton Barrett says any smart seller would do just that.
 (Sellers, take note.)

 Staying put is also more convenient.
-You won’t have to sell your apartment or move out and find a new one, which can take months (or years).
-You can also save on significant sale transaction costs and put those into the renovation instead, suggests Barrett.
+You won’t have to sell your apartment or move out and find a new one, which can take months or even years.
+You can also save on significant sale transaction costs and put those into the renovation instead, Barton Barrett suggests.

-Then there’s the difficulty of navigating the simultaneous buy-sell journey in NYC.
-Unless you have the financing to secure your new (larger, pricier) space before you can sell your existing apartment, your options can be pretty limited.
-Buying a (smaller, cheaper) neighboring unit can be a lot more financially viable, Barrett says.
+Then there’s the difficulty of navigating the buy-sell journey in NYC.
+Unless you have the financing to secure your new (larger, pricier) space before you can sell your existing apartment (or the nerves and luck to do both deals simultaneously), your options can be pretty limited.
+Buying a (smaller, cheaper) neighboring unit can be a lot more financially viable, Barton Barrett says.
 And you’ll save on capital gains taxes on an apartment that you’ve been in for years.

-Why you may not want to expand in your current building
+Are there reasons not to expand in your current building?

-Be sure to consider the downsides of combination apartments, especially if it means you will be owning the largest unit in the building, Barrett advises.
-For example: Is it going to trade for the same price per square foot and appreciate at the same rate as an apartment where in a bigger building?
+Be sure to consider the downsides of combination apartments, especially if it means you will be owning the largest unit in the building, Barton Barrett advises.
+For example: Is it going to trade for the same price per square foot and appreciate at the same rate as an apartment would in a bigger building?
+(More on checking comps in a moment.)

-Being the majority shareholder in a small co-op building (like one of her clients, who is thinking of combining for 60 percent rights) can be frustrating, since you won’t have control over what you can do.
-If this is an issue for you, Barrett’s suggestion is to buy a townhouse where you are the sole owner and then rent out a unit.
-“It’s a smarter investment.”
-Or take that money and buy into a big building.
+Being the majority shareholder in a small co-op building (like one of her clients, who is thinking of combining for 60 percent rights) can be frustrating because you won’t have control over what you can do.
+If this is an issue for you, Barton Barrett suggests buying a townhouse where you are the sole owner and then renting out a unit.
+“It’s a smarter investment,” she says.
+Or take that money and buy in a big building.

-Roberts also cautions buyers to think long and hard about getting themselves into this “prickly situation” where you have to rely on another person to get anything done.
+Dean Roberts, a real estate attorney at Norris McLaughlin who works with co-op and condo boards, also cautions buyers to think long and hard about getting themselves into this “prickly situation” where you have to rely on your neighbors to get anything done.
 “Even if you have 51 percent of the voting rights, you’ll have absolute power but with that comes a lot of hostility and problems.”

-Chiaramonte advises considering whether the combined apartment will appeal to subsequent buyers in your market—maybe it’s sprawling but not that appealing.
-She often sees combinations that are large but have wasted square footage because there is no logical combination of rooms.
+Chiaramonte advises considering whether the combined apartment will appeal to subsequent buyers in your market—maybe it’s sprawling but has an unappealing layout or undersized kitchen.
+She often sees combinations that are large but have wasted square footage because there is no logical combination of rooms and/or have monthly carrying costs that are too high.

 If you have recently renovated your existing apartment—or are purchasing two apartments and paying for their individual upgrades—it is not always a given that you can pair them seamlessly without additional costs, she adds.